joseph-wortmann/curriculum_vitae/HYBRID.md

 - Used deep technical and domain knowledge to support enterprise sales of medical imaging and clinical document solutions.
 - Collaborated with partners (including Dell) to position technically sound, scalable solutions for health systems.
+- Closed the largest Vendor Neutral Archive (VNA) deal in industry history at the time.
+- Transitioned Sales, Service and Marketing from Salesforce to Microsoft Dynamics CRM, improving reporting and pipeline management while saving the company $72,000 a year.

 ---